ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-08-16-llm-tagalog.md

 I will be benchmarking them to the named entity recognition (NER) and text categorization datasets from the [calamanCy project](/projects/2023/08/01/calamancy/).

 As a refresher, the table below shows the datasets.
 Notice that I didn't include the Universal Dependencies (UD) treebanks.
-The main reason is that querying from third-party APIs is getting too costly so I have to make compromise on the scope:
+The main reason is that querying from third-party APIs is getting too costly so I have to compromise on the scope:

 | Dataset                                                     | Task / Labels                                                           | Description                                                                                                                       |
 |-------------------------------------------------------------|-------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------|